Kong/lua-resty-worker-events/README.markdown

 The return value will be `"done"` when it handled all events, `"recursive"` if it was already in a polling-loop, or `nil + error` if something went wrong.
-The `"recursive"` result simply means that the event was successfully posted, but not handled yet, due to other events ahead of it that need to be handled first.
+The `"recursive"` result simply means that an event-handler called `poll` again.

 [Back to TOC](#table-of-contents)